an21p/volatility-surface-azure/README.md

 - **Data Filtering:** Processes raw options data to extract near-the-money call options for the next standard (third Friday) expiry.
 - **HTTP API:** Exposes an HTTP-triggered endpoint to retrieve filtered options data for a given ticker and date, suitable for building volatility surfaces.
 - **Azure Blob Storage:** Stores both raw and filtered options data in Azure Blob Storage for efficient access and persistence.
+- **Visualisation:** Includes a script to fetch filtered data and plot the implied volatility surface using QuantLib and matplotlib.

 ## Usage